 One of our most colorful, reliable and long-lasting crops, winter squash is a vegetable everyone should have on hand.
-There are many varieties: Some have bright orange flesh, some are yellow and even a creamy white inside.
+There are many varieties: Some have bright orange flesh, others are yellow or even a creamy white inside.
 All are packed with nutritional goodness including antioxidants, vitamins A, B2, B3, B6 and C, and fiber — not to mention sweet, nutty flavors.

 Whether a blue Hubbard, a striped Delicata or a beige butternut, winter squashes can all be cooked in much the same manner: Halve the squash, scrape out the seeds and bake, cut side down, for about 45 minutes.
 (A little water in the baking dish makes it easier to clean up afterward.)
 Or you can bake your halved squash cut side up with butter and seasonings, as in this autumnal recipe from our chef Robert Lionette: